 Step 8 - Creating GoCardlessCheckoutServlet

-This servlet can be created as follows (See GoCardlessCheckoutServlet):
+This servlet is implemented as follows (see GoCardlessCheckoutServlet):

 1